Financial Independence Update

 There is no one right path.

-Our path to asset accumulation has been rather easy to explain, an approach most can likely replicate:
+Our path to asset accumulation has been rather easy to explain and follow, an approach most Canadians can likely replicate should they choose:

 - We save early and often.
 We strive to max out contributions to our TFSAs and RRSPs every year.

 - We keep our investing costs low.
-We don’t own any high priced funds (and haven’t for a decade+ now).
-High-price funds pad the pockets of the people that sell these products.
+We don’t own any high priced nutual funds and we ditched our financial advisor 15 years ago.

-While the process of asset accumulation has served us well, I have been seriously thinking about asset decumulation in recent years, or at least how much income our portfolio along with part-time work can reasonably generate to cover semi-retirement expenses.
+While the process of asset accumulation has served us well, I have been seriously thinking about asset decumulation in recent years – posting lots of articles on this site.

 The asset decumulation puzzle can be complex for some:

-5. What do I do if my investments drop?
+5. What do I do if my investments drop and I’m no longer working to recover?

-6. How much cash should I have in retirement?
+6. How much cash should I have or keep during retirement?

 7. How do I fight inflation in retirement?